-A drive to survive is common to all living things from viruses on up.
-In somewhat higher forms of life, we see this as the survival instinct.
+The drive to survive is shared by all living things from viruses on up.
+In some, if not all, forms of life, this plays out as a fear vs. need mediated survival instinct.

-This survival instinct must be regarded as a fundamental emotional drive in any animal we think of as having emotion.
+Certainly, the survival instinct is a fundamental emotional drive in any animal I think of as having emotion.
 Naturally, there are those who, ignorant of the science, believe only humans have emotion, but no matter.

-This will-to-live emotion is most apparent when an animal feels threatened, and must dig deep within itself to overcome obstacles to survive.
+This will-to-live emotion is most apparent when an animal feels threatened and must dig deep within to overcome obstacles to survive.

-This Saharan Desert tree (upper right) is clearly striving to survive.
-It is “Striving on diligently” as Buddha said (see p.218).
+This Saharan Desert tree (lower right) is clearly striving to survive… “Striving on diligently” as Buddha said (see p.218).
 Does it experience a will-to-live?
 Do plants have emotion or instinct?
-The answer to this lies in the eye of the beholder, or in accordance with some biological definition agreed upon by the powers that be.
+The answer to this lies in the eye of the beholder and in accordance with some biological definition agreed upon by society.
 In something like a virus, which is even harder to imagine as having emotion, I still see a will-to-live, pure and mysterious though it may be.

 This Morning’s “Ah ha” Moment

-In thinking animals like us, the will-to-live emotion influences thought and quite naturally leaves us with the impression that we have free will and control our lives.
+In the thinking animals we are, the will-to-live emotion influences thought, which quite naturally leaves us with the impression that we control our lives.
 Up to now, I have thought of free will as a belief, mostly either implied or explicit.
-It is that, but runs considerably deeper than I imagined.
-It works better to think of the free-will sensation as an emergent property of thought and the core emotions of need and fear.
+It is that, but runs considerably deeper than I first imagined.
+It makes more sense to think of the free-will sensation as an emergent property of thought and the core emotions of need and fear.
 (See, Tao as Emergent Property, p.121) (photo: do bears have a will-to-live?)

-While I touched on this recently in Of Free Will, I Am, (p.319) this peels back yet another layer, another angle, another side of the elephant, if you will.
-I now see how the sensation of free-will must have come hand-in-hand with our ability to imagine.
+While I touched on this in Of Free Will, I Am, (p.319) this peels back yet another layer, another angle.
+I now realize how a sensation of free will would have evolved alongside our ability to imagine.
 This makes it primal and profoundly more ancient than I dreamed, even yesterday!
 Let me explain…

 If nothing else, an imagining mind offers the beholder a neurological space where sensation is free to roam.
 We can imagine any scenario we fancy, unconstrained by actual realities.
 For example, I can imagine having wings and flying without harm.
 On the other hand, a drug-induced hallucination that feels so real that I jump off a cliff to fly is otherwise.
 Gravity brings me down to earth, back to reality.

 Our free-will hallucination is more subtle, but perhaps just as insidious.
-We are free to imagine alternative time-lines, which influence will at every turn.
-This sensation enables us to expect the impossible to be possible, to beat ourselves up in guilt-ridden illusions of self-perfection.
+We are free to imagine alternative time-lines, which influence our will at every turn.
+This sensation enables us to expect the impossible to be possible and to beat ourselves (or others) up when we fail to live up to those ideals.

-This imaginary realm of free will combines with our primal will-to-live and imparts a sense of choice and control even if we know free-will is a fiction!
-The effect is very subtle, and ironically, probably increases with intelligence if we lack the wisdom to see through this bio-hoodwink. i.e., Homo sapiens, (Latin: “wise man”).
-Yes indeed, this sapiens is more of an evolutionary goal than a current reality.
+This imaginary realm of free will combines with our primal will-to-live and imparts a sense of choice and control even if we know free will is a fiction!
+The effect is very subtle, and ironically, probably increases with intelligence if we lack the wisdom to see through this bio-hoodwink.
+Indeed, this makes the sapiens qualifier in Homo sapiens, (Latin: “wise man”) more of an evolutionary aspiration than a current reality.

 I am in awe.
 I am humbled.
 I am determined to be more vigilant.
-Not vigilant by free choice, but by my fear of the spontaneity-robbing misdirection the free will hallucination brings about.
+Not vigilant by choice, but rather by fear of the spontaneity-robbing misdirection brought about by the free will hallucination.